 Hybrid PoS and PoW

-There is typically a requirement that these special nodes hold a certain amount of the currency as collateral to demonstrate that they can be trusted to act in the network’s best interests, just like the rationale for Proof of Stake.
+There is typically a requirement that these particular nodes hold a certain amount of the currency as collateral to demonstrate that they can be trusted to act in the network’s best interests, just like the rationale for Proof of Stake.
 Dash is the original masternode coin and refers to this model as Proof of Service.
 This article focuses on hybrids with a Proof of Stake component and will not consider the array of coins that emulate masternodes or Proof of Service.

-Decred and Dash are among the few cryptocurrencies to utilize both PoW and PoS in recognizable forms and merge them to produce a multi-factor or hybrid consensus mechanism.
+Decred and Dash are among the few cryptocurrencies to utilize PoW and PoS in recognizable forms and merge them to produce a multi-factor or hybrid consensus mechanism.

 Projects Running on Hybrid PoS and PoW

 “Masternode coins” are, in some senses, also hybrids in that they have a recognizable Proof of Work component that performs a similar role as in Bitcoin and an additional role for particular nodes.

 Masternode is simply a cryptocurrency full node or computer wallet that keeps the full copy of the blockchain in real-time, just like you have full Bitcoin nodes, and is always up & running.
 But masternodes are considerably different in their functionality than normal nodes.

 Due to their inherent inclusion of nodes into the incentive system, Masternodes can also be customized to carry out dozens of other features.
 For example, governance, Privacy, Voting, etc., can be carried out through the Masternodes.
 Thus, they effectively help in running the network.